Glossary hero image

 What Is Insulin Sensitivity?

-When you eat carbohydrates, your body breaks them down into glucose.
-From the gut, these then enter the bloodstream.
-Simultaneously, the pancreas releases insulin, to help transport glucose into the cells for energy.
-High insulin sensitivity means the body efficiently absorbs and uses glucose, preventing excess sugar from accumulating in the blood.
+When you eat carbohydrates, your body breaks them down into glucose, which enters the bloodstream.
+The pancreas releases insulin, which helps transport glucose into the cells for energy.
+High insulin sensitivity means that the body efficiently absorbs and uses glucose, preventing excess sugar from accumulating in the blood.

 Conversely, low insulin sensitivity (insulin resistance) means the cells don’t respond effectively to insulin, causing the pancreas to produce more insulin to compensate.
 Over time, this can lead to high blood sugar levels, weight gain, and an increased risk of type 2 diabetes.